Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Identification

-Now let $\Theta \equiv \{\theta \in \mathbb{R}^{m}:$ A$\text{ssumptions (A1)-(A5) are satisfied}\}$ be the structural parameter space of interest.
+We now formally present our results.
 Our first theorem establishes local identification of the mapping.
 A parameter point $\theta _{0}$ is locally identifiable if there exists a neighborhood of $\theta _{0}$ containing no other $\theta $ which is observationally equivalent.
-Using classical results in \citet{Rothenberg1971} , we show that our assumptions are sufficient to ensure that the Jacobian of $\Pi $ relative to $\theta $ is non-singular, which, in turn, suffices to establish local identification.
+Using classical results in \citet{Rothenberg1971}, we show that our assumptions are sufficient to ensure that the Jacobian of $\Pi $ relative to $\theta $ is non-singular, which, in turn, suffices to establish local identification.